What are the best digital communication tools for keeping stakeholders informed?

 Ensuring your stakeholders have relevant information available when they search it out is crucial to keep them interested.
 Whenever stakeholders have difficulties finding information, it becomes more likely that they will lose interest in your project.

-In this blog post, we'll walk you through everything you need to know about digital communication tools to support your stakeholder engagement strategy.
+In this blog post, we'll walk you through everything you need to know about digital communication tools to inform your stakeholders and support your engagement strategy.

 - Why do you need digital communication tools for stakeholder engagement?